 Obviously when a creator is working on a client’s radio spot, the audio has to do all the work so it’d better sound solid, credible and stunning.
 But every filmmaker and video pro also knows how important audio is for any film, TV episode or major-brand TV spot — sound can make or break an audience’s perception of what’s on screen.
 So when you’re working on sound, you need to be able to clearly hear each element’s frequency response and resonant qualities and their interaction in the larger mix, and to ensure dialogue or voiceover sit in the mix while having sufficient presence and plenty of clarity.
 Especially when working on film and commercial audio in a studio office environment, a more-than-decent set of mixing headphones is a critically important tool.
 Even in a dedicated edit or mix room with studio monitors, good headphones come in handy for checking your audio details.
 That’s why a good or great set of headphones is always a perfect gift for someone working at a creative studio.
 There are plenty of good options — this Audio-Technica set and this Sennheiser are some of the better professional quality you’ll find for the price.
 Pros on a smaller budget also still swear by the classic Sony standby.

-Seagate 14TB IronWolf Pro internal NAS hard drives
+Seagate 14TB IronWolf internal NAS hard drives and SSDs

 We fill up a lot of data here at the studio.
 For the past few years we’ve been looking for a data and storage solution that can scale up with our workload and our team.
-Seagate has recently released their 14TB IronWolf Pro hard drives for Network Attached Storage (NAS) systems — these have been a wonderful addition to our studio and have fulfilled our storage needs.
+Seagate has recently released their 14TB IronWolf Pro hard drives and announced the new IronWolf 110 SSD, both for Network Attached Storage (NAS) systems.
+IronWolf drives have been a wonderful addition to our studio and have fulfilled our storage needs.
 We highly recommend buying several of these for your favorite studio pro. 🙂

 Synology DiskStation DS1618+ NAS